Gay Chechen men tell of torture, mass arrests

 A Chechen government spokesman called the allegations of a gay crackdown in Chechnya "an absolute lie," and denied gay men exist in the republic.

-Video footage has also emerged of Chechen clerics delivering an angry sermon in Grozny, Chechnya's main city, condemning the allegations, and promising "retribution."
+Video footage has emerged of Chechen clerics delivering an angry sermon in Grozny, Chechnya's main city, condemning the allegations, and promising "retribution."

 Haley: Anyone involved must be held accountable